Merging Memory and Space: A State Space Neural Operator: Results

-We also evaluate our model on the \texttt{TorusVis} and \texttt{TorusVisForce} datasets from the FFNO benchmark~\cite{tranfactorized}, where both the viscosity and external forcing vary across trajectories.
-In \texttt{TorusVis}, the viscosity is sampled uniformly between $10^{-5}$ and $10^{-4}$ and the forcing function is time-independent.
-In contrast, \texttt{TorusVisForce} introduces a time-varying forcing function by setting a phase shift $\delta = 0.2$.
+\paragraph{2D Navier-Stokes: Problems with Varying Viscosities and Forces.} We also evaluate our model on the \texttt{TorusVis} and \texttt{TorusVisForce} datasets from the FFNO benchmark~\citep{tranfactorized}, where both viscosity and external forcing vary across trajectories.
+In \texttt{TorusVis}, viscosity is sampled uniformly between $10^{-5}$ and $10^{-4}$ and the forcing function is time-independent. \texttt{TorusVisForce} introduces a time-varying forcing function with phase shift $\delta = 0.2$.

-Table~\ref{tab:navierstokes_combined} summarizes the results when full contextual information (i.e., both viscosity and forcing functions) is provided.
-Our model achieves the lowest errors across both datasets, with improvements over other competitive methods.
-Our approach shows consistent (slight) advantage.